 - Huffing, when a soaked rag is placed in the mouth or held to the face for inhalation.

 Long-term health problems, such as brain, liver, kidney, blood, or bone marrow damage, can occur from inhaling some substances.
-Long-term abuse of inhalants also causes:
+Long-term use of inhalants also causes:

 - Weight loss.